Decoding the FDA Health Claims on Product Labels

-If you thought cracking the Da Vinci Code was a job, try deciphering the code for food labels.
+If you thought to crack the Da Vinci Code was a job, try deciphering the code for food labels.
 Not an easy task, as you may have discovered by now.
 To help you with this undertaking, here is a guide to the different codes the FDA has created:

 Low